openstream/woocommerce-runmyaccounts/readme.txt

 3. Settings on user page.

 == Known issues ==
-* Update customer in Run My Accounts if user data was updated in WooCommerce is not working yet.
-* Create an invoice, if client does not register on checkout page, does not work.
+* none

 == Changelog ==
 = 1.4.0 =
+* Feature - added handling for WooCommerce guest order
+* Feature - added update customer in Run my Accounts when user data is updated in WooCommerce
+* Feature - added option for creating invoice on admin order page as long as no invoice was created
 * Feature - added option for sending email on error
-* Bug Fix - fixed error with wrong PHP version
+* Bug Fix - fixed error with wrong PHP version (min. requirement PHP 7.3)
+* Tweak - added Run my Accounts customer number as column to admin user page
+* Tweak - added Run my Accounts invoice number as column to admin oder page
 * Tweak - added output for log information
 * Tweak - improve error handling
 * Tweak - added warning if PHP version is too low
-* Compatibility - tested up to WordPress 5.4.1 and WooCommerce 4.2.0
+* Compatibility - tested up to WordPress 5.4.2 and WooCommerce 4.2.2

 = 1.3.3 =
 * Tweak - optimized code to publish on wordpress.org